 -

-Google Penalties: Google’s algorithm updates like Penguin and Panda were specifically designed to catch websites using manipulative tactics.
-Once you’re flagged, you could be hit with a manual penalty or an algorithmic penalty.
-These penalties can drastically drop your rankings or remove your site from the search index altogether.
+Google Penalties: Google’s algorithmic updates including Penguin and Panda were designed with the notion to catch websites that used manipulative means.
+Once your site is either being flagged, manual or algorithmic penalties can be imposed.
+This will result in a severe drop in your rankings or even a removal from the search index altogether.

 -